gavin98gillespie/AI-Automations/Healthcare-Patient-Intake/README.md

 # Healthcare AI Patient Intake Automation

 ## Overview
 This project automates the patient intake process for healthcare clinics using conversational AI.
-Patients interact with an AI assistant before their appointment to provide relevant medical information, which is then structured into a clinical document in Notion for healthcare providers.
+Patients interact with an AI assistant after scheduling their appointment to provide relevant medical information before their appointment, which is then structured into a clinical document in Notion for healthcare providers.

 ## Technologies Used
 - **ElevenLabs**: Conversational AI for patient interaction